TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 **Configuring a Zero-Touch macOS onboarding experience for PreStaging user and system enrollment using DEPNotify, munkiPKG, JumpCloud, and your MDM of choice.**

-Leveraging this workflow allows admins to install the JumpCloud agent siently and ensures that the JumpCloud Service Account is installed using DEP and an MDM.
+Leveraging this workflow allows admins to install the JumpCloud agent silently and ensures that the JumpCloud Service Account is installed using DEP and an MDM.

 The JumpCloud Service Account is required to manage users on FileVault protected macs.

 [Learn more about the JumpCloud Service Account here.](https://support.jumpcloud.com/customer/portal/articles/2944374)